Olaminiyi/CKA/09.K8_Services/README.md

 ```
 Let create a NodePort service for practical.
 Create a nodeport.yaml in your working directory

-You can use the following command to check the name of your pod and get the label info
+You can use the following command to check the name of your pod and get the label info.

 ```
 kubectl get po